 What kinds of clients do you generally work with?

 I’m open to working with any clients who want to reevaluate their relationship with productivity, although the majority of my clients are academics, creatives, and entrepreneurs.
-I have worked with many graduate students who are writing their dissertations.
+I have worked with many graduate students who are writing their dissertations and also with professors who are trying to establish balance between research, teaching, service, and non-work activities.
 I especially appreciate working with clients who live with chronic health issues, like chronic illness or chronic pain.
 Many of my clients come to me via recommendation, although my clients also find me on Instagram or via my podcast interviews.

 What are your credentials?